The 10 Best Apple Picking Spots in Illinois!

 Recognized for their apple cider doughnuts and other scrumptious baked goods, Valley Orchard is the ultimate fall destination.
-They offer wagon tours of the orchard, which contains over 28 varieties of apples to pick.
+They offer wagon tours of the orchard, which contains over a wide selection of apples to pick.
 Their bakery is available in the fall and features delicious treats such as caramel apples, apple cinnamon bread, fudge, homemade apple pie, and of course apple cider doughnuts.

-Choose from 23 different varieties of apples to pick at Homestead Orchard in Woodstock.
+Choose from a wide variety of apples to pick at Homestead Orchard in Woodstock.
 This quiet orchard is nestled in the countryside and features one of the largest and oldest maple trees in the county.
 Their store is in an 1880s horse barn and features homemade honey, beeswax candles, glassware, hand-crafted items, and even a separate room with World War II memorabilia.

 For the ultimate kid-friendly apple-picking experience, look no further than Kuipers Family Farm.
 This 230-acre farm allows visitors to pick their own apples every weekend mid-August through October.
 They offer 14 varieties of apples and many family-friendly activities including a pumpkin patch, hay rides, petting zoo, events, and much more.